repowiserepowise

 Its docs define technical debt in terms of remediation effort and maintainability, and the SQALE model gives you a standard way to estimate cost.
 That makes SonarQube useful for consistent rule-based hygiene across many repos. (docs.sonarsource.com)

 But SonarQube is better at identifying issues than ranking strategic refactor targets.
 If you want a clear list of violations, it is strong.
-If you want a data-backed answer to what to refactor first, it usually needs help from history, ownership, and dependency data.
+If you want a data-backed answer to what to refactor first, it usually needs help from history, ownership, and dependency data; the SonarQube comparison maps out exactly where that gap sits.

 Best for